zen-browser/theme-store/themes/bfcc400a-4ecb-4752-bfd2-a68f116a2722/readme.md

 # No Gaps
-Removes the gaps when the view isn't split.
+Removes gaps when the view isn't split.

 ## Options
 - Remove gaps in split view
 Default: Off

 - Keep border
-Removes the border in default view when unchecked
+Removes the border when unchecked
 Default: On

 - Keep rounded corners
-Removes rounded corners in default view when unchecked
+Removes the rounded corners when unchecked
 Default: On

 - Keep border in split view
 Removes the border in split view when unchecked
 Default: On

 - Keep rounded corners in split view
-Removes rounded corners in split view when unchecked
+Removes the rounded corners in split view when unchecked
 Default: On